vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 going on in life.
 My general sense is that absent these factors, a 75% target gives enough room for a reasonable frequency of things coming up and juggling other priorities.

+### Proactive isn't as unreasonably effective as responsive

+Personally, I think being proactive is even better than being responsive.
+Whereas responsive is about addressing wants and needs once they are articulated, proactive is about getting in front of issues before they arise.

+Even though I think this, I also think that being proactive, while definitely appreciated, isn't as unreasonably effective as being responsive.
+Roughly speaking, the reason is that the true value-add of your proactive behavior is unclear to others.
+By nipping a problem early in the bud, you prevent people from seeing how big the problem could have become.
+In contrast, responsiveness is in a context where the person making the request has already decided that the problem is worth solving.

+So, while I encourage you to be proactive, keep in mind that being responsive will be way more unreasonably effective by default.
+If you want to gain appreciation for being proactive, it's important to increase the chances that the other side understands why you're being proactive and what's at stake.

 ## Clueyness (being clued-in)